BetonQuest/BetonQuest/docs/Documentation/Configuration/Plugin-Config.md

     * `default` - A comma-separated list of chat interceptors.
 The first one that is loaded (depending on the available third party plugin integrations) is used.
       See [chat interceptors](../Features/Conversations.md#chat-interceptors) for supported chat interceptors.
+    * `display_history` - If set to `true`, the interceptor will display all previous messages in the chat after the conversation ends, like there was no conversation.
     * `display_missed` - If set to `true`, the interceptor will display all missed messages in the chat after the conversation ends.
 * `damage`